MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoioq.md

 ## How to use RevoIOQ

-Load and run RevoIOQ from a command line interface or R IDE.
+Load and run RevoIOQ from a command-line interface or R IDE.
 The following command executes tests and returns results.

 1. Start Revo64 (on Linux) or an R IDE providing an R prompt.
 2. Load RevoIOQ: `library("RevoIOQ")`